 - Hyperbaric Oxygen Therapy (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Necrotizing Fasciitis: A Rare Disease, Especially for the Healthy (Centers for Disease Control and Prevention) Also in Spanish

 - Necrotizing Skin Infections (Merck & Co., Inc.) Also in Spanish

-- Necrotizing soft tissue infection Also in Spanish
+- Necrotizing soft tissue infection (Medical Encyclopedia) Also in Spanish

 - Septic shock (Medical Encyclopedia) Also in Spanish